Facebook Pixel

 Pitfall: Setting the right boundary as sum(batteries) can cause integer overflow in languages with fixed integer sizes when battery capacities are large.

-Solution: In Python, this isn't an issue due to arbitrary precision integers, but in languages like Java or C++, use long type or cap the right boundary at sum(batteries) // n since that's the theoretical maximum anyway.
+Solution: In Python, this isn't an issue due to arbitrary precision integers, but in languages like Java or C++, use long type for boundaries and calculations:

 3. Misunderstanding the Feasibility Check Logic